A couple of weeks ago, I made another road trip from New York City to Texas.

 An example.
 I went into a liquor store in a small town in West Virginia, a place where an urban liberal could easily feel out of place.
 A cat met me at the door, and I felt welcome.
 Another one, who was sleeping in a Bourbon display, began purring immediately when I scratched her head.
 The clerk was less approachable.
 Maybe it was my Central Park Conservancy cap.
 But when he realized that I like cats, he opened up.

 He motioned to me to follow him toward a door at the back of the shop.
-It led into a room that was filled wall to wall with cages of cats.
+It led into a room that was filled with caged cats.

 “I have twenty-one here.
 More at the house.
 Forty altogether.”